JanJereczek/FastIsostasy.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-lightblue.svg)](https://janjereczek.github.io/FastIsostasy.jl/dev/)

+This package is mainly addressed to ice sheet modellers looking for a regional model of glacial isostatic adjustment (GIA) that (1) captures the 3D structure of solid-Earth parameters, (2) computes an approximation of the sea-level equation, (3) runs kiloyear simulations on high resolution within minutes (without the need of HPC hardware) and (4) comes with ready-to-use calibration tools.
+For GIA "purists", this package is likely to miss interesting processes but we belive that the ridiculous run-time of FastIsostasy.jl can help them to perform some fast prototypting of a problem they might then transfer to a more comprehensive model.

 <!-- Glacial isostatic adjustment (GIA) denotes the bedrock displacement that results from changes in ice thickness.
 It is an important process for ice-sheet modelling, and more generally for Earth system modelling. `FastIsostasy.jl` performs the computation of this displacement based on a Fourier collocation method described in [[1](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/JC090iC01p01100?casa_token=OEMWq5llrv4AAAAA:ok6M08OGPEbkORk44DO2apRXUPo7GkQrl2iwclQXXs6laMyI644GI7_XoluKjKSxWiJLAP5r91uQLeI), [2](https://www.cambridge.org/core/journals/annals-of-glaciology/article/fast-computation-of-a-viscoelastic-deformable-earth-model-for-icesheet-simulations/C878DBDD01271F6EB7874C9C4125196C)].
 This allows to transform the PDE describing the physics into an ODE and accelerate the computation, mainly due to the highly optimized functions available for fast-fourier transform (FFT). -->

 <!-- Compared to [1, 2], FastIsostasy.jl does not assume constant fields for parameters of the solid Earth.
 It thus offers an open-source and performant generalization of the original articles. -->